transdim/transdim.github.com/problems.md

 - Multi-dimensional data (One excellent example is human mobility flow, it has origin, destination, and time dimensions.)

-- Short time series data (How to apply machine learning models like [Hankel structured low rank matrix completion](http://homepages.vub.ac.be/~imarkovs/talks/cambridge11.pdf) to forecast short time series?
+- Short time series data (One intuitive example is daily passenger flow at railway station during special periods like Chinese New Year (about two to three weeks).
+How to apply machine learning models like [Hankel structured low rank matrix completion](http://homepages.vub.ac.be/~imarkovs/talks/cambridge11.pdf) to forecast short time series?
 How to generalize it to multivariate time series cases?)

 - Missing data.